Tumult97/Obsidian-Files/Experience API/Schema Generation.md

 It then loops through all the inputs and calls the relevant [[Application Input Strategy]] and calls the `GetJsonSchema` to build the relevant schema.

-The list of schemas are then returned to the
+The list of schemas are then returned and are put into the schema for the full request and then returned to the [[Experience Controller]].